 Cowan’s Dairy

 Cowan’s Dairy teems with history.
-Run as an actual dairy in the 1900s, it became a convenience store in the early 1980s to mid-2000s and eventually Cowan’s Dairy.
-They offer 40 flavors of soft serve, ice cream, homemade fudge, and ice cream cakes for special occasions.
-If you’re feeling like something different, Louisiana Style Snoballs in every flavor you can imagine like wedding cake and almond, are available.
+Originally operating as a dairy in the 1900s, it transitioned into a convenience store in the early 1980s and remained so until the mid-2000s, eventually becoming Cowan’s Dairy.
+They offer 40 flavours of soft serve, ice cream, homemade fudge, and ice cream cakes for special occasions.
+If you’re feeling like something different, Louisiana Style Snoballs in every flavor you can imagine, like wedding cake and almond, are available.
 Details

-Take advantage of the clear waters of the 1000 islands and rent a boat, canoe, or kayak from Gilbert Marine.
-Head out and explore the nearby shipwrecks or simply enjoy access to the 1000 islands and the 20 Canada Island Parks adjacent to Brockville among them.
+Take advantage of the clear waters of the 1000 Islands and rent a boat, canoe, or kayak.
+Head out and explore the nearby shipwrecks or simply enjoy access to the multitude of islands adjacent to Brockville.
+Rentals, including single and tandem kayaks and paddleboards, are available through DIVE Brockville at St. Lawrence Park (525 King Street West).
 Details

 Brockville Arts Centre